Proving the 6d a-theorem with the double affine Grassmannian: Introduction and summary of results

 (How to extract the flavor symmetry of the UV and IR SCFTs from the associated Kac diagrams will be explained in section \ref{sub:eng}.)
 In what follows, we will use the notations \eqref{eq:E8ni} and \eqref{eq:rhopart} interchangeably.
 There is another mathematical structure naturally parameterized by pairs $(\lambda_{\rm Kac},n)$ of a Kac diagram and an integer $n$: the set of dominant coweights for an affine Kac--Moody Lie algebra.
 A major part of our work will be to make precise the relationship between triples $(N,k,\rho_\infty)$ and coweights $(\lambda_{\rm Kac},n)$ for affine $E_8$.

-In \cite{Fazzi:2022hal}, exploiting the technology of ``3d magnetic quivers'' \cite{Cabrera:2018ann} and quiver subtraction \cite{Cabrera:2018ann}, the first two authors have constructed very intricate hierarchies of allowed RG flows between UV and IR A-type orbi-instantons defined by different Kac diagrams, and verified, by computing the $a$ anomaly of UV and IR SCFTs connected by an RG flow, that each flow thus constructed satisfies the $a$-theorem.
-(In \cite{Fazzi:2022yca}, the same authors with Giacomelli have extended this analysis to another infinite class of 6d SCFTs known as massive E-string theories, which can be engineered from the orbi-instantons via the above-mentioned fission procedure.)
-The three present authors have moreover conjectured that, if we fix $k$ but allow $N$ to change, that is we consider \emph{mixed} Higgs-tensor branch RG flows, these intricate hierarchies can be understood as (semi-infinite periodic) Hasse diagrams of the so-called ``double affine Grassmannian of $E_8$'', which was introduced in the mathematics literature \cite{Braverman:2007dvq,braverman2011pursuing,braverman2012pursuing} to generalize the better known affine Grassmannian (see e.g. \cite[Sec.
-6.5]{Bullimore:2015lsa}).
-Under the proposed identification, the SCFTs in the hierarchy are certain symplectic leaves (or strata) of the Grassmannian, and the Higgs branch RG flows that connect them are the transverse slices between ``neighboring'' leaves (with the direction of flow increasing along the partial order on strata).
-The larger the leaf (i.e. Higgs branch of the CFT), the smaller its $a$ anomaly.
+In \cite{Fazzi:2022hal}, exploiting the technology of ``3d magnetic quivers'' \cite{Cabrera:2019izd} and ``quiver subtraction'' \cite{Cabrera:2018ann}, the first two authors have constructed very intricate hierarchies of allowed RG flows between UV and IR A-type orbi-instantons defined by different Kac diagrams, and verified, by computing the $a$ anomaly of UV and IR SCFTs connected by an RG flow, that each flow thus constructed satisfies the $a$-theorem.
+(In \cite{Fazzi:2022yca}, the same authors with Giacomelli have extended this analysis to another infinite class of 6d SCFTs known as massive E-string theories, which can be engineered from the orbi-instantons via the above-mentioned fission procedure.
+They will make their appearance in Appendix \ref{app:fullhasse}.)
+The three present authors have moreover conjectured that, if we fix $k$ but allow $N$ to change, by performing small $E_8$-instanton transitions (i.e. by dissolving some M5's into flux on the M9), these intricate hierarchies can be understood as (semi-infinite periodic) Hasse diagrams of the ``double affine Grassmannian'' of $E_8$, introduced in the mathematics literature \cite{Braverman:2007dvq,braverman2011pursuing,braverman2012pursuing} to generalize the better known affine Grassmannian (see e.g. \cite[Sec.
+6.5]{Bullimore:2015lsa} and \cite[Sec.
+2]{Bourget:2021siw}).
+Under the proposed identification, (the Higgs branch of) a SCFT in the hierarchy is a symplectic leaf (or \emph{stratum}) of the Grassmannian, and the Higgs branch RG flows that connect SCFTs are the transverse slices between ``neighboring'' leaves.
+Note that the direction of flow is opposite to the closure ordering on leaves, i.e. the dimension of the leaves increases as one flows to the IR.
+The larger the leaf (i.e. Higgs branch), the smaller the $a$ anomaly of the SCFT.
 Let us see how.